yahoo/Oak/README.md

 	- `CloseableIterator<Map.Entry<OakRBuffer, OakRBuffer>> entriesIterator()`,
 	- `CloseableIterator<OakRBuffer> keysIterator()`
 4. OakRBuffer can represent either key or value.
 After getting OakRBuffer user can use the same interface as *read-only* ByteBuffer, like `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Notice that ConcurrentModificationException can be thrown as a a result of any OakRBuffer method in case the mapping was concurrently deleted.
-5. For deeper understanding of the data retrieval Oak views, please refer to [Oak Views](#views) section
+5. For further understanding of the data retrieval via Oak transform view, please refer to [Oak Views](#views) section.

 ### Notes for data ingestion
 1. The data can be ingested and updated via the following four methods: